OSRS Prayer Guide for 1-99

 Using Ensouled Bloodveld Heads is one of the more common routes and can provide up to 180,000 prayer experience per hour.
 This also gives a mix of combat and magic experience.
 Although it varies based on the weapon and combat style used.

+Of course, this Prayer guide also offers tips for F2P OSRS training.
 Training prayer in F2P is not only significantly slower to achieve 99, but it is also much more expensive.
 Since there is a lack of experience-enhancing activities, you are stuck just burying bones until you get bored.

 Burying Regular Bones